BMW M73

-The BMW M73 is a naturally-aspirated, SOHC, V12 petrol engine which replaced the BMW M70 and was produced from 1993 to 2002.
+The BMW M73 is a naturally-aspirated, single overhead camshaft (SOHC), V12 petrol engine which replaced the BMW M70 and was produced from 1993 to 2002.
 It was used in the BMW E38 7 Series, E31 8 Series and Rolls-Royce Silver Seraph.

 Design

 Compared with its M70 predecessor, the M73 features an updated roller-rocker valve-train and an increased displacement, due to a bore increase of 1 mm ending with a cylinder bore of 85mm and a stroke increase of 4 mm to have a final piston stroke of 79mm.
 While most other engines in the BMW range had switched to dual overhead camshafts with four valves per cylinder, the M73 used a single overhead camshaft and with two valves per cylinder.
 However, BMW engineers did create a prototype four-valve per cylinder V12, called the M72, which developed 265 kW and 530 Nm of torque.
 However, this 48-valve engine did not fulfill the comfort demands of the large sedan class in all respects and, as a result, did not go into production.

-Some versions of the engine have two separate Bosch Motronic engine control units, while others use a single Siemens ECU.
+These engines have two separate Bosch Motronic engine control units, which are connected to a third single Siemens control unit, called EML.

+The engine utilizes four knock sensors mounted on the heads, a cam position sensor mounted on the right head and two crank sensors, one for each ECU.
+Throttle by wire is used.
+Similar to its predecessor, the M70, spark distributors are still present for each cylinder bank.

 The hydrogen versions of the engine feature a $\lambda \ge 3.0$ lean burn concept, which allows quality torque control similar to a Diesel engine (i. e. no engine throttling).
 Due to the lower LHV of a hydrogen-air mixture, and the fact that the engine was designed as a Bi-Fuel (petrol and hydrogen) engine, the power output is reduced by 38 per cent compared to the petrol only version of the engine.